0xC0000054/sc4-legalize-gambling-ordinance-upgrade/README.md

 Crime Effect: +20%.

-This ordinance replaces the game's built-in Legalized Gambling ordinance, it is incompatible with any mod that alters the built-in ordinance.
+This ordinance replaces the game's built-in Legalize Gambling ordinance, it is incompatible with any mod that alters the built-in ordinance.
 This mod ignores the ordinance Exemplar and only uses the LTEXT files from the built-in ordinance.

 The plugin can be downloaded from the Releases tab: https://github.com/0xC0000054/sc4-legalize-gambling-ordinance-upgrade/releases